bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] The Gardener
 		- [ ] The Child
 	- [ ] Coin exclusion list per character to block bad interactions.
-- [ ] **Beta QOL - 1 week**
-	- [ ] Coins with a passive should have like, the cool rotating pixel thing around their edges.
-		- [ ] This is hard to do with shader (doable but tricky) - I'll just create an animation in aesprite and overlay it.
-	- [ ] Add a hotkey which, when held, shows the icons of your coins. (shift or control probably)
-	- [ ] Add a button to disable tooltips. (tab probably, also visible on screen).
-	- [ ] Can't accidentally mash through shop.
-Put a 1sec delay on entering shop and being allowed to press continue (don't show this visually, just ignore the click)
-	- [ ] Tooltip improvements/fixes (directional tooltips - tooltips prefer going in a specific direction depending on row etc)
-	- [ ] **Tutorial Tuning**
-		- [ ] Don't show UPGRADE mouse cursor change during tutorial until it is unlocked.
-		- [ ] Don't show upgrade prices or allow upgrades in the first shop.
-		- [ ] The Shop Mat should be brought to front when introducing the shop.
-		- [ ] We shouldn't show the first power coin until Charon introduces the shop a bit more.
-		- [ ] Make sure prices are reasonable.
-		- [ ] Mouse cursor replacements need scaling based on the size of the window.
-Right now they are constant size.
-This makes them very large on smaller monitors and smaller on large ones.
-		- [ ] Patron token passives (Charon included) should do an additional animation or raise or jiggle or something when they trigger.
-I could see a slight rotation shake being effective for both this and for coin payoffs.
-		- [ ] "Patrons have both an activated power" <- use POWER icon here instead of the word power
-		- [ ] When entering the shop, add a delay before you can click to leave (0.5 second should be plenty).
-Prevent accidental rushing through shop.
-		- [ ] During the round, once a player has enough souls, Charon interrupts (just once) to explain that you can click the enemy to destroy it.
-		- [ ] Change POWER on patron token to a different color to imply it is different from other powers and does not recharge each toss like coins do.
-		- [ ] Force default tutorial coinpool when playing the tutorial (don't use any unlocks)

 **Charon's Obol Release**
 - [ ] **Sound - 8 weeks**